accommodation and help and support in the community to women and

 to women and children fleeing domestic violence and abuse.

 provide Outreach support to women who choose not to use the Refuge for

 temporary accommodation and to ex resident women

-counselling to women who have experienced violence and abuse.
+offer emotional support to women who have experienced violence and abuse.

 and facilitate Domestic Violence Awareness and Good Practice training

 work and networking.